bthreader/State-of-the-Union-Address/README.md

 Notable actions of George W. Bush were the commencement of the "War on Terror" following the September 11<sup>th</sup> attacks in 2001 aswell as the invasion of Iraq in 2003.
 The militaristic context of Bush's addresses led to him using Democratic nouns such as "threats", "weapons", "assault" and "fight", aswell as the adjective "bombs", adverb "deadly" and particle "attack".

 The noun "camps" is an interesting term.
-It appeared in 20<sup>th</sup> Century Democratic speeches in a military context (Wilson 1914 & 1917, Roosevelt 1939), a foriegn refugee context (Truman 1948, Carter 1981) and a local context (Clinton 1993 & 1994).
+It appeared in 20<sup>th</sup> Century Democratic speeches in a military context (Wilson 1914 & 1917, Roosevelt 1939), a foreign refugee context (Truman 1948, Carter 1981) and a local context (Clinton 1993 & 1994).
 Bush used the term to refer to terrorist training camps (2002 & 2003) and also the Nazi concentration camps of World War Two in the context of justifying American intervention in the Middle East in his 2006 address.